TOAST-DOCS/Compute-Instance/zh/component-guide.md

 Specifies the NAT instance as a route gateway.
 The packets delivered to the NAT instance are delivered according to the routing setting of the routing table connected to the subnet of NAT instance.

 ### Caution on settings
+* Using only one network interface for a NAT instance is recommended.
+Even if you connect multiple network interfaces to a NAT instance, the NAT feature is only available for one interface (eth0).
 * Do not add a routing setting that specifies the NAT instance as a gateway in the routing table connected to the subnet of the NAT instance.
 * It is strongly recommended to separate the NAT instance subnet from the subnet of an instance that is going to use the NAT instance as a gateway and use a different routing table.
 * If the NAT instance subnet and the subnet of an instance that is going to use the NAT instance as a gateway are the same or they are connected to the same routing table, and you have to add a routing setting that specifies the NAT instance as a gateway, then a floating IP must be set for the NAT instance.
 Also, the target CIDR must be set to IP Prefix 0 (/0).
 Any other settings will only cause the communication to fail, and might impact the communication of all instances that use the routing table.